TwistedMinda/react-native-animated-number/README.md

 }
 ```

+The *Colorized Delta* when value changes can be enabled/disabled on the fly by a `SharedValue`

 ## With a graph

 It also feels very nice when used along with a graph.
-A nice additional feature is the *colorized delta* compared to the last value (can be disabled on the fly by a `SharedValue`)

 ![](https://github.com/TwistedMinda/animated-number/blob/main/graph.gif)